bsaikiran19/GFGKIIT-KnowZero-HyperThon/README.md

  4 - Now by putting the choice number, you can avail yourself of all features present in there.

+5 - And for the login page the username is, "admin123", and the password is, "password123".

 ## Authors